Complete guide to the Ramadan 2026 working hours in the UAE

-The Federal Authority for Government Human Resources (FAHR) has announced reduced working hours for the public sector for Ramadan 2025.
-Ministries and federal agencies in Abu Dhabi, Dubai and the northern emirates will adhere to uniform timings from 09:00 am to 02:30 pm – Monday to Thursday.
+The Federal Authority for Government Human Resources (FAHR) has announced reduced public sector working hours during Ramadan in the UAE.
+Ministries and federal agencies in Abu Dhabi, Dubai and the northern emirates will follow the uniform timing of 9:00 am to 2:30 pm Monday to Thursday.

 Public sector working hours in Ramadan in the UAE apply to all government organisations, including federal entities like the Ministry of Human Resources and Emiratisation (MoHRE) and local public sector entities like the Dubai Municipality.